Metafalica/background-size-emu/README.md

 I suffered to much from IE8 not supporting it and decided to change that.
 Then I accidentaly run into https://github.com/louisremi/background-size-polyfill project that adds support of background-size via adding -ms-behavior: url(/backgroundsize.min.htc); into element together with background-size.

 Sadly, it didn't worked in some cases, like IE8 in quirks mode.
-Also, as I though htc solution were very uncomfortable.
+Also, also, I though that htc solution were very uncomfortable.

 I decided to write own *.js library that would be much simplier to use, via simple referencing lib.